 Currently, Jasmine is a senior at the University of North Carolina School of Arts in Winston-Salem, NC and pursuing her BFA in Acting with an expected graduation date in May 2024.
-While continuing to maintain high academic status, Jasmine has been in a number of mainstage performances at UNCSA to date!
-Highlighted performances have included her playing the role of Yvette Poitier in Mother Courage and Her Children and Heidi Rodewald/ensemble in the musical Passing Strange.
+Highlighted past credits at UNCSA include Yvette Poitier in Mother Courage and Her Children, and Heidi Rodewald/ensemble in the musical Passing Strange.

-Additionally, Jasmine has been involved in a number of creative projects including her own productions of NUMB and A Love Letter to My Bush (short films) that she wrote and directed.
-She’s also actively involved with the student organization, Artists of Color, where she has held the position of Vice President of Advocacy for the past two years.
+Additionally, Jasmine has been involved in creative projects including her own productions of short films, NUMB and A Love Letter to My Bush, that she wrote and co-directed.
+She is actively involved with the student organization, Artists of Color, where she has held the position of Vice President of Advocacy for the past two years.

 In November of 2023, she will be involved in a workshop/reading for a newly commissioned play, On God, in collaboration between Wake Forest University, School of Divinity, NC Black Repertory, and Wake the Arts.
 Jasmine will be reading for the lead role, Mahalia!

 Upon graduation, she would like to pursue a professional career in acting in theatre, film, television, and multimedia streaming platforms while giving back to the community in the performing arts!